ppatierno/rh-osd-2018/README.md

-# AAMQ Streams on OpenShift demo
+# AMQ Streams on OpenShift demo

 AMQ Streams on OpenShift demo for the Red Hat Open Source Day 2018 (Milan and Rome).